historical-theology/theological-dots/README.md

 FreeBSD is stable and sensible.
 The user has full control of it.

 #### Why spectrwm?
 spectrwm is lightweight and fast.
-It has a plain text configuration file (~/.config/spectrwm/spectrwm.conf) that makes it easy to customize.
+It has a plain text configuration file (`~/.config/spectrwm/spectrwm.conf`) that makes it easy to customize.
 It achieves almost everything that I might desire in a tiling window manager.

 #### Why Nord Theme?
 Nord is gentle on my eyes during long hours of scholarly research and writing.
 It is designed to be soothing rather than bold.

 #### Why conky?
 spectrwm has its own status bar, which is what I use -- with conky relaying my system status information.
 On its own, the spectrwm status bar is capable of displaying information from a shell script (often called `baraction.sh` in examples).
 However, shell scripts are *not* portable (cross-platform).
-A conky configuration (~/.conkyrc) *is* (mostly) portable.
+A conky configuration (.conkyrc) *is* (mostly) portable.
 To display conky output in the spectrwm bar, set `bar_output = conky` and make sure to have `+A` in `bar_format`.
-See my ~/.config/spectrwm/spectrwm.conf and ~/.conkyrc for how I have achieved my desired effect.
+See my `.config/spectrwm/spectrwm.conf` and .conkyrc for how I have achieved my desired effect.